MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/telemetry-diagnostics-extension.md

     - The JSON file contains information about the identity parameters of the stamp cluster, such as the Azure Resource Manager (ARM) resource URI and Stamp ID, to help identify which stamp the data belongs to.

-    - To obtain these identity parameters, the installation process makes use of the `Get-AzureStackHCI` cmdlet.
-Use this cmdlet to retrieve information about the Azure Stack HCI environment, including details about the stamp cluster.
+    - To obtain these identity parameters, the installation process uses the `Get-AzureStackHCI` cmdlet.
+This cmdlet retrieves information about the Azure Stack HCI environment, including details about the stamp cluster.

 3. The GMA process starts.